Ultravis66/Electronics-Cooling-Quasi-Unsteady-Solution-/README.md

 # GPU Partitioned CHT Solver
+# Notes:
-# Note: this macro is a work in progress, may have bugs. will update as I test more
+- this macro is a work in progress
+- Ensure that the name matches the Java macro name here:
+- public class MACRO_NAME_HERE extends StarMacro {
+# Edit: The Vapor Chamber and the Fluid Volume must be set to steady state and run together if using a porous medium for your heat sink.
+You will get the error: No patches found
+- I have not found a way to resolve this issue

 ## Advanced transient thermal simulation for GPU/electronics cooling